LogicalTrust/minerva_lib/README.md

 ###Q: Where I can get help?
 A: Use -h switch or help command in the shell mode.

-###Q: Does Function input variables depend on each other?
+###Q: Does function input variables depend on each other?
 A: You have to wrap function yourself, sorry.

 ###Q: How can I help you?